sethmlarson/picklepipe/docs/source/index.rst

 License
 -------

-picklepipe is made available under the MIT License.
+PicklePipe is made available under the MIT License.
 For more details, see :doc:`about`.